Uni0Satyam/Portfolio/README.md

 # 🚀 Personal Portfolio Website

-A modern, responsive **developer portfolio** showcasing my projects, skills, and experience.
+A modern, responsive **portfolio** showcasing my projects, skills, and experience.
 Built with **React + Vite** on the frontend and **Node.js + Express + MongoDB** on the backend.

 ## 🌐 Live Demo